ywen407/books-futures-explained/src/6_future_example.md

 impl Drop for Reactor {
     fn drop(&mut self) {
         // We send a close event to the reactor so it closes down our reactor-thread.
-        // If we don't do that we'll en up waiting forever for new events. self.dispatcher.send(Event::Close).unwrap();
+        // If we don't do that we'll end up waiting forever for new events. self.dispatcher.send(Event::Close).unwrap();
         self.handle.take().map(|h| h.join().unwrap()).unwrap();
     }